jperry82/ePortfolio/README.md

 ## Contact

-If you have any questions, feedback, or require additional information, please feel free to reach out at [your email address].
+If you have any questions, feedback, or require additional information, please feel free to reach out at jperry204@gmail.com.

 ---